avallark/avallark.github.com/_posts/2012-01-06-NCERT-TextBooks-download-friendly-format.md

 # NCERT Textbooks in a download friendly format.

+First things first, the [Project is available on Github](https://github.com/avallark/NCERT-TextBooks).

 A friend of mine was preparing for the UPSC services examination and he asked my help to locate the NCERT textbooks as that is a good place to start preparing.
 I found the NCERT website quite fast, but found out that downloading these files from the website is a pain.
 They make each chapter a separate pdf and cover pages jpg formats.
 All in all you have to download 20 files if you want to read a text book.

 Thus, I started a project so as to unify these pdf files into a single more human-form pdf.
 The pdf would thus be a complete ebook for one subject of NCERT.
 To do this, I needed three things